blib-la/captain/README.md

 1. Download `Captain.exe` from our official repository.
 2. Run the executable to launch Captain.
-3. There's no installation wizard – Captain is ready to use right away!
+3. Decide where Captain should be installed in the Installation wizard.

 ### Detailed User Guide

-For a comprehensive walkthrough of all features and detailed instructions on how to make the most of Captain, please refer to our dedicated User Guide.
+For a comprehensive walkthrough of Captain's captioning feature and detailed instructions on how to make the most of Captain, please refer to our dedicated User Guide.

 [Read the Full Guide](./docs/GUIDE.md)

-This guide will assist you in navigating the full capabilities of Captain, ensuring you can leverage the power of local AI with confidence and ease.
+This guide will assist you in navigating the captioning capabilities of Captain, ensuring you can leverage the power of local AI with confidence and ease.

 ## Important Note: Installation Warning for Unsigned App